 The Enell Bra will support you better than duct tape ever could, and is less painful to take off.
 It hooks in the front and has extra reinforced straps in the back.For reals, it looks like body armor.
-And comes in pink, white, and black.
+And comes in 7 different colors including the basic white, and black.

 It has a whole row of clasps in the front

 Did you know that this bra has been reviewed 800+ times on herroom.com!!??
 And it has a 4.5 star rating.

 So the model below is size 36DD, and this video shows her running in slow motion in both a front and side view.
 I'm sure she's not running sprints or anything out of control, just a jog, but either way this video gives you a pretty good idea of what you can expect when it comes to support and containment from the Enell.

 You can see in the bounce test video that there really is almost zero movement with the shock absorber.
 It is so nice to wear a sports bra that reduces movement so much.

 Another thing is the difference in the shape of the breasts when wearing the Enell and the Shock Absorber.
 The Enell almost compresses them all over like a minimizer and the Shock Absorber lifts and supports from the bottom.
 You will have two different silhouettes from these two bras.
 Keep that in mind.